bihealth/sodar-core/docs/source/overview.rst

 research data.
 The data may belong to several different projects, with different research groups or scientists working on it.
-This data may be confidential in nature, so access control is required, preferably using the organization's existing LDAP/AD servers.
+This data may be confidential in nature, so access control is required, preferably using the organization's existing LDAP/AD servers or single sign-on logins via OpenID Connect (OIDC).
 The organization wants to provide a web-based GUI as well as programmatic API views.

 Site Setup
 ----------